Skip to main content

 Egypt

-In a late Middle Kingdom tomb beneath the Ramesseum, a list of geographical names of primary importance, beginning with the fortresses of Nubia and ending with a series of Upper Egyptian towns, was discovered (1916GardinerAH:184).
+Additionally, in a late Middle Kingdom tomb beneath the Ramesseum, a list of geographical names of primary importance, beginning with the fortresses of Nubia and ending with a series of Upper Egyptian towns, was discovered (1916GardinerAH:184).

 11 The name of the first is Pishon, the same which compasseth the whole land of Havilah, where there is gold.
 12 And the gold of that land is good; there 18 the bdellium and the onyx stone.

-Commodity inventory.
+Commodity Inventory

 Similarity in the inclusion of elements of real-world commodities.